 Doing small studies allows you to play with things like design, color values and edges, as I've done here.

 Notice how I've placed my dark color values to create an asymmetrical design.

 Notice how I've allowed some of those dark values to flow into each other without trying to perfectly define everything.

 You can also allow parts of objects to just fade off, as I've done with the footstool and the chair shadow.

-You want to not define everything, because that engages the viewer's imagination and pulls him into your art to discover more.
+When you don't try to define everything, you engage the viewer's imagination and pull him into your art to discover more.

 Small paintings like these invite you to experiment and try things you haven't done or don't normally do.

-By continually practicing what you learn in small studies, you gradually develop your creativity and a whole toolbox of tricks you can employ with confidence in larger works.Click here to learn more about the "artist's bags of tricks."
+By continually practicing what you learn in small studies, you gradually develop your creativity and a whole toolbox of tricks you can employ with confidence in a larger work.